 my favorite track on wake up … is "the bong (get in the)," which parodies cypress hill's laser-like focus on rapping about marijuana. (did you know that b-real smokes pot? it's true, he does! in fact, it makes him very stoned.)

-these days, devin flynn, aka guy albino, is in the band pixeltan and is an animator who has worked on wonder showzen and the aqua teen hunger force movie. there's an interview with him from earlier this year up on the vice blog. he also has his own series, y'all so stupid (the title refers to this obscure (but great) dallas austin-related hip-hop group). the show is disgusting and weird in much the same way that the hawd gankstuh rappuhs music is.
+these days, devin flynn, aka guy albino, is in the band and is an animator who has worked on wonder showzen and the aqua teen hunger force movie. there's an with him from earlier this year up on the vice blog. he also has his own series, y'all so stupid (the title refers to obscure (but great) dallas austin-related hip-hop group). the show is disgusting and weird in much the same way that the hawd gankstuh rappuhs music is.
 RAD!

 here's my favorite episode: